-Following non-Compliances observed during last three years.
+Following non-compliances observed during last three years.

-- (i) During the financial year 2021-22, in view of the stay on the Board Meeting by the Hon'ble National Company Law Appellate Tribunal (NCLAT), the Company could not hold the Board / Committee Meetings and there was delay in submission of Audited / Unaudited Financial Results for the quarter / year ended on 31st March, 2021, 30th June 2021 and 30th September, 2021.
-NSE & BSE has imposed penalty on the Company for delay in submission of said financial results and the Company has submitted the waiver requests to the NSE and BSE.
-The Company has not appointed qualified company secretary as compliance officer in terms of Regulation 6(1) of Listing Regulations after resignation of Company Secretary w.e.f.
-31st July, 2021. - (ii) During the financial year 2020-21, the Company has received notices from National Stock Exchange of India Limited (NSE) & BSE Limited (BSE) with regard to Regulation 19(1)/(2) of the Listing Regulations composition of the Nomination and Remuneration Committee.
+- (i) During the financial year 2022-23, the Company has received notices from BSE and NSE for the non appointment of qualified company secretary as compliance officer in terms of Regulation 6(1) of SEBI (LODR) Regulations, 2015.
+BSE & NSE has imposed total fine of Rs.
+4,31,880/- for the quarter ended on 31st March 2022, 30th June 2022 and 30th September 2022 and the Company has paid the said fines.
+The Company has appointed Mr. Jigar Shah as a Company Secretary and Compliance officer w.e.f.
+2nd August, 2022. - (ii) The Company has not made/submitted the disclosures of defaults on payment of interest/ repayment of principal amount on loans from banks / financial institutions, under SEBI Circular No. SEBI/HO/CFD/CMD1/CIR/P/2019/140 dated 21st November, 2019 for the period from 31st December, 2020 till 31st March, 2023. - (iii) During the financial year 2021-22, in view of the stay on the Board Meeting by the Hon'ble National Company Law Appellate Tribunal (NCLAT), the Company could not hold the Board / Committee Meetings and there was delay in submission of Audited / Unaudited Financial Results for the quarter / year ended on 31st March, 2021, 30th June 2021 and 30th September, 2021.
+NSE & BSE has imposed penalty on the Company for delay in submission of said financial results and after payment of the said fines, the Company has submitted the waiver requests to the NSE and BSE. - (iv) During the financial year 2020-21, the Company has received notices from National Stock Exchange of India Limited (NSE) & BSE Limited (BSE) with regard to Regulation 19(1)/(2) of the Listing Regulations composition of the Nomination and Remuneration Committee.
 The NSE has levied the penalty of Rs.
 6,46,640/- (inclusive taxes) for the period from 11th February, 2020 to 10th November, 2020 and the BSE has levied the penalty of Rs.
-3,13,880/- (inclusive taxes) for the period from 1st July, 2020 to 10th November, 2020.
+3,13,880/- (inclusive taxes) for the period from 1s^t July, 2020 to 10th November, 2020.
 The Company has submitted the waiver requests to the NSE and BSE as matter of interpretation and remitted the amount of penalty as abundant precaution without accepting the said non-compliance.
 The NSE vide its letter dated 28th June, 2021, informed the Company that waiver of fine was considered favorably.
-The waiver request submitted to BSE is pending. - (iii) The Company has not made/submitted the disclosures of defaults on payment of interest/ repayment of principal amount on loans from banks / financial institutions, under SEBI Circular SEBI/HO/CFD/CMD1/CIR/P/2019/140 dated 21st November, 2019 for the period from 31st December, 2020 till 31st March, 2022. - (iv) The Minutes of the Meetings of the Board of Directors of the one of the unlisted subsidiary were not placed at the Meeting of the Board of Directors of the Company as per Regulation 24(3) of the SEBI (LODR) Regulations, 2015 - (v) SEBI Adjudicating Officer vide order No. Order/MC/DS/2020 -2021/8788-8794 dated 28th August, 2020, in the matter of Show Cause Notice No. EAD5/MC/DPS/18599/2019 dated July 23, 2019 under Rule 4(1) of the SEBI (Procedure for Holding

-Inquiry and Imposing Penalties by Adjudicating Officer) Rules, 1995, in the matter of Electrotherm (India) Limited, imposed penalty of Rs.
+The waiver request submitted to BSE is pending. - (v) The Minutes of the Meetings of the Board of Directors of the one of the unlisted subsidiary were not placed at the Meeting of the Board of Directors of the Company as per Regulation 24(3) of the SEBI (LODR) Regulations, 2015. - (vi) SEBI Adjudicating Officer vide order No. Order/MC/DS/2020 -2021/8788-8794 dated 28th August, 2020, in the matter of Show Cause Notice No. EAD5/MC/DPS/18599/2019 dated July 23, 2019 under Rule 4(1) of the SEBI (Procedure for Holding Inquiry and Imposing Penalties by Adjudicating Officer) Rules, 1995, in the matter of Electrotherm (India) Limited, imposed penalty of Rs.
 10,00,000/- upon the Company and Rs.
 1,00,000/- upon its four Executive Directors and then Chief Financial Officer.